Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

 abstract class TemplateHouse {
     /**
      * Template method to build this house.
-     * This method contains the general logic, and let the child classes define
+     * This method contains the general logic to build the house, which is fixed
+     * and should not be changed, and let the child classes define the
-     * the specifics.
+     * specifics.
      *
      * Note that this method should be defined as "final", so that subclasses
      * cannot override it, i.e., they cannot change the sequence of steps of the